 So the ability of your body to produce nitric oxide is incredibly important for so many aspects of our health.
 Take heart disease, which is our number one killer.

-Nitric oxide released into the respiratory tract during Bhramari pranayama helps lower elevated blood pressure, improve the tone of the blood vessels, and keep the respiratory system healthy.
+Nitric oxide released into the respiratory tract during Bhramari pranayam helps lower elevated blood pressure, improve the tone of the blood vessels, and keep the respiratory system healthy.

-Sinus ventilation dramatically increases with humming pranayama (compared to quiet exhalation pranayama).
+Sinus ventilation dramatically increases with humming pranayama (compared to other quiet exhalation pranayama or breathing meditation).

 Use Bhramari pranayama and nitric oxide for major benefits